niegit/nie-lab-mkdocs/docs/labs/networking/lab1.md

 <!-- To Fix

-- Start with uplinking from your PC to a port into the switch

 - Add generic instructions for configuring NIC.
 Might be best to add into a main page and link to it for multiple uses.
 Mention disabling dock if using on dock.